Edited by: Chris Dong

 Club LifeMiles is a recently launched subscription service from Avianca LifeMiles that allows you to make recurring purchases for miles.

-In addition, the more miles you buy (for a full 12 months), the bigger bonus you get for purchasing miles.
+In addition, the more miles you buy (for a full 12 months), the larger your bonus for purchasing miles.

 Best case scenario?
-You buy miles at 1.39 cents per point, which means that you can fly on Lufthansa First Class one-way between the U.S. and Europe (87,000 LifeMiles) for $1,209.30 using this subscription.
+You buy miles at 1.35 cents per point, which means that you can fly on Lufthansa first class one-way between the U.S. and Europe (87,000 LifeMiles) for $1,174.40 using this subscription.

 Considering that Lufthansa often retails for $10,000 or more, you can get tons of value this way.

-Hot Tip: LifeMiles processes all purchases directly on Avianca, meaning that you’ll qualify for 5x points with the Platinum® Card from American Express.
+Hot Tip: LifeMiles processes all purchases directly on Avianca, meaning that you’ll qualify for 5x points with an Amex Platinum card (up to $500,000 per year).

 Through this method, you can double and even triple your miles.
-This is done in these two ways:
+This is done in these 2 ways:

-For example, if you earned 2,000 miles from flying and 1,000 miles from Avianca credit card spending, you’re eligible to earn up to 9,000 miles total.
-Basically, you’ll be able to buy up to 2x the miles for a discounted rate.
+For example, if you earned 2,000 miles from flying and 1,000 miles from LifeMiles partner spending, you’re eligible to earn up to 9,000 miles total.
+Basically, you’ll be able to buy up to 3x the miles for a discounted rate.

 The overall message of this method is that you’ll be able to buy LifeMiles at a much cheaper price than usual.
-The catch is it’ll have to be from Avianca-related spending, whether it’s on travel or on their co-branded credit card.
+The catch is it’ll have to be from Avianca-related spending, whether it’s on travel or with their partners

 You’ll only be able to buy a relatively small amount compared to the normal miles sales, but you’ll get the miles at a larger discount.